Dale Greig and the women’s marathon in the 1960s

 Imagine a time when women did not run in road races.
 Imagine a time when women were told distance running would harm their health.
 Imagine a time when running in a marathon meant risking being jeered at or even assaulted.

 This time was in my lifetime.
 I was born in 1963.
-Women in the UK were not permitted to compete in road races until late 1975.
+Women in the UK were not permitted to compete in road races longer than 6 kilometres until late 1975.
 I was 21 by the time the women’s marathon made it on to the Olympics programme at Los Angeles 1984.

 When I was one year old, a Scottish woman called Dale Greig broke the rules and ran a marathon.